MAKE YOUR OWN GUITAR PICKS!

 VINYL SHEETING (AVAILABLE SOON ON OUR SITE)

-CDS/DVDS *styles that can be divided in half only* My favorite recycled picks were made from CDs that split in half and then punched.
+CDS/DVDS *styles that can be divided in half work best* My favorite recycled picks were made from CDs that split in half and then punched.
 Some have hologram/rainbow appearance.
 We have tested many of these and some companies make them from one solid piece with the magnetic media on the outside and some make them with the magnetic media sandwiched between two thinner disks.
 The sandwiched ones we found we could use after separating the two halves. *CAUTION see next section below But don't punch the CDs or DVDs that are regular thickness.
-They are just too thick and tough to punch.
+They are just too thick and tough to punch and shatter also.

 FELT *CAUTION see next section below